 Program Obertrubach into your GPS.
 The subsections provide driving directions from Obertrubach to the parking area.
 As is said above, the GPS coordinates given here are for finding Wolfgang Güllich's grave.

 This route is a classic, but due to its status it's been getting rather polished through the years.
-It is also rated 8+/9-, which is 5.12b, but it's a bastard of a route and might be a bit hard for 5.12b, so I am just rating it solid 5.12.Start to the left and work your way up and right on good holds to the first bolt.
+It is also rated 8+/9-, which is 5.12b, but it's a bastard of a route and might be a bit hard for 5.12b.Start to the left where the route name is painted and work your way up and right on good holds to the first bolt.
 Make sure your technique is clean and efficient because the climbing starts getting harder here (easy 5.11).
-Climb up past another bolt and to the third where the difficulty incre...[more]Browse More Classics in International
+Climb up past another bolt and to the third where the difficulty increase...[more]Browse More Classics in International